cppitems/cppitems/items/001/item.md

 > Possible errors during the preprocessing phase are?
 >- "include not found"
->- double include? -> pops-up later; avoid by using:
+>- double include? -> pops up later; avoid by using:
 >```pmans
 >/* file: header.h */
 >#pragma once